B-127/Cardea/README.md

 # Cardea
-An Exercise Tracker built using the MERN stack
+An Exercise Tracker built using the MERN stack.

 ### Prerequisites